-If, after assessment, the SEND Team / Local Authority decide that your child has significant long term learning needs, they will eventually send you an Education Health & Care Plan.
+If, after assessment, the SEND Team / Local Authority decide that your child has significant long term learning needs, within 12 weeks an Education Health & Care Plan should be established

 This outlines your child’s educational needs what help they should get and how they should get it – whether it be attending a mainstream school, special school or medical provision – in order to meet their long term educational needs.

-You are most welcome to arrange a visit to our College: please contact the office to arrange a convenient date and time.
+You are most welcome to arrange a visit to our school: please contact the office to arrange a convenient date and time.